soyart/ssg/soyweb/README.md

 # soyweb

-soyweb is a collection of tools meant to replace [webtools](https://github.com/soyart/webtools).
+soyweb is a collection of ssg-go wrapper and extensions.

-At the core, it uses its own [Go implementation](https://github.com/soyart/ssg) of [ssg](https://romanzolotarev.com/ssg.html) to convert Markdown files into HTML files.
+At the core, soyweb uses [ssg-go](https://github.com/soyart/ssg) of [ssg](https://romanzolotarev.com/ssg.html) to convert Markdown files into HTML files.

-soyweb provides 3 more programs and a library for working with ssg:
+soyweb extensions respect ssg-go quirks such as ssgignore, header and footer handling, preference of source HTML files over Markdown, file permissions, etc.

+In addition to extension library, soyweb provides a few programs that serve as a collection of tools meant to replace [webtools](https://github.com/soyart/webtools).
+The main purpose is to build [artnoi.com](https://artnoi.com) with a single binary to streamline the site's CI/CD pipelines.

 > Most of these programs share the same CLI flags, and the help messagee
 > can be accessible via `-h` or `--help`